keboola/connection-docs/components/extractors/database/sqldb/index.md

 SELECT char(34) + REPLACE([my_varchar_column], char(34), char(34) + char(34)) + char(34) FROM [my_table]
 {% endhighlight %}

-The extractor will still work if you don't do these things, but the BCP will fail, and the backup, a much slower method, will be used.
+The data source connector will still work if you don't do these things, but the BCP will fail, and the backup, a much slower method, will be used.
 In that case, the message `BCP command failed: ...
 Attempting export using pdo_sqlsrv` will be logged in the extraction job events.